Starlink dish installation — professional mast mounting for optimal signal reception

 05

-When Starlink recovers, traffic returns automatically — zero manual intervention
+When Starlink recovers, the system returns traffic according to policy without manual intervention

 We've deployed this exact configuration for remote executives, a Navy surgeon in Potomac, and multiple home-based businesses across Northern Virginia.
-Combined, these dual-WAN systems achieve 99.9%+ effective uptime — better than most commercial ISP connections.
+In practice, these dual-WAN systems remove the single-carrier failure point that causes most residential outages.

 Our Decision Framework

-Here's the framework we use when advising clients:
+Here's the framework we use on site when advising clients:

 Choose Starlink if: